bcornec/wod-set/profile/ADMIN-GUIDE.md

 127.0.0.1  ansible_connection=localhost
 ```

-T﻿he `conf` folder hosts configuration files in a Jinja format.
+The `conf` folder hosts configuration files in a Jinja format.
 Once expanded, the resulting files will be used by relevant workshops.
 I will explain in a future article all the steps and requirements to create a workshop.

-A﻿s part of the refactoring work to open source the project, we reaaranged the different scripts' locations.
+As part of the refactoring work to open source the project, we reaaranged the different scripts' locations.
 We have created an install folder to handle the different installation scripts either from a JupyterHub's perpective or from an appliance's standpoint, too.

 We separated the workshops' related scripts from the system ones.
 When one creates a workshop, one needs to provide a series of notebooks and in some cases some scripts to manage the creation and setup of a related appliance along with additional scripts to manage its lifecycle in the overall Workshops-on-Demand architecture (Create, Cleanup, Reset scripts at deployment or Cleanup times).
 These scripts need to be located in the `scripts` folder.
 On the other hand, the system scripts are located in the `sys` folder.

 ![](/img/tree-wkshop2.png "Tree view of the sys directory")

-T﻿his directory hosts important configuration files for both the system and JupyterHub.
+This directory hosts important configuration files for both the system and JupyterHub.
 You can see for instance `fail2ban` configuration files.
 Some Jinja templates are present here, too.
 These templates will be expanded through the `deliver` mechanism allowing the creation of files customized with Ansible variables.
 All the wod related tasks are prefixed with wod for better understanding and ease of use.

 These Jinja templates can refer to some JupyterHub kernel needs like `wod-build-evcxr.sh.j2` that aims at creating a script allowing the rust kernel installation.
 Some other templates are related to the system and JupyterHub. `wod-kill-processes.pl.j2` has been created after discovering the harsh reality of online mining.
 In a ideal world, I would not have to explain further as the script would not be needed.
 Unfortunately, this is not the case.
 When one offers access to some hardware freely online, sooner or later, he can expect to  see his original idea to be hyjacked.